Strandgaard96/vehicle_collision_webpage/README.md

 # Socialdataanalysis2020

-## Structure:
+Repository for the Course Social dataanalysis 2020.

-'/docs' is the source folder for github pages.
-Everything written in the markdown file 'pages' will display on the webpage.
+/docs contain the source code for the final project webpage.